Slay the Spire Defect Guide

 Focus on Available Relics

-It’s important to look at the list of the best relics on Defect and know which relics are good and can enhance your character.
+Look at the list of the best relics on Defect and check which relics are good and can enhance your character.
 If you get one of the relics for a particular strategy at the beginning of the game, it’s worth thinking about choosing only those cards that synergize with that relic.

 Moreover, there are some relics that unlock the potential of some seemingly bad cards, which ends up making Defect extremely strong.